-This is more difficult because many people do not believe that bombing alone will defeat ISIS, although it will weaken them.
+This is more difficult because many people do not believe that bombing alone would defeat ISIS, although it would weaken them.

 5. The war must be a last resort.

-It is difficult to see how ISIS will be defeated without military action.
+It is difficult to see how ISIS would be defeated without military action.

 6. Only sufficient force must be used and civilians must not be involved.

 This is a controversial point as ISIS deliberately mixes with innocent civilians.
-It seems inevitable that many innocent civilians will be killed in the raids.
+It seems inevitable that many innocent civilians would be killed in the raids.

 However, it is all very well to debate the ethics of the bombing campaign.
-But how are the nations to defeat this terrible evil?
-It seems unlikely that western nations will be willing to provide ground troops, having been stung by the difficulties resulting from the invasion of Iraq.
-If local ground forces were strong enough to defeat ISIS, supported by the bombing campaign and other non-military action by the western nations, that would be the best way forward.
-But it is not clear that they are strong enough.
+But how were the nations to defeat this terrible evil?
+It seems unlikely that western nations would be willing to provide ground troops, having been stung by the difficulties resulting from the invasion of Iraq.
+If local ground forces were strong enough to defeat ISIS, supported by the bombing campaign and other non-military action by the western nations, that would have been the best way forward.
+But it is not clear that they were strong enough.

-The solemn fact is that the western nations don’t really know how to cope with the terrorists.
-The bombing campaign won’t be sufficient and the security measures at home will not be adequate.
+The solemn fact is that the western nations don’t really know how to cope with terrorists.
+A bombing campaign isn’t sufficient and the security measures at home would not be adequate.
 Terrorism is now much more sophisticated with modern communications, weapons and many other resources.
 For example, Detective Chief Inspector Colin Smith, a security expert and adviser to the Home Office Centre for Applied Science and Technology, warned that a small quadcopter could easily be used by terrorists for attacks and propaganda purposes.

 War, in the form of terrorism, poses a very serious new threat to the nations.
 No country can feel secure because even more extensive surveillance (which, in itself, has negative consequences) is not adequate.